Valeriy Shmarov: Biography

-From 1998 to 2002, Shmarov was a People's Deputy of Ukraine, and he served on the Verkhovna Rada Defence and Security Committee.
+From 1998 to 2002, Shmarov was a People's Deputy of Ukraine, and he served in the Verkhovna Rada Defence and Security Committee.

-Beginning in 2002 he became a member of Presidium of Aerospace Society of Ukraine.
+In early 2002 he became a member of the Presidium of the Aerospace Society of Ukraine.

 From 2002 to 2005 he was a Director-General of the State company of export and import of products and services for military and special purposes "Ukrspetsexport".